-The necessary DEIS will be completed in 2009.
-Also in 2009, the alternatives analysis will be refined and updated along with the request to enter preliminary engineering.
-The alternatives analysis and request will be submitted to FTA.
+The necessary DEIS was completed in 2010.
+Also in2010, the alternatives analysis was refined and updated along with the request to enter preliminary engineering.
+The alternatives analysis and request was submitted to FTA mid-2010.

-The planning element of the study should be completed in 2010.
+The planning element of the study should be completed in 2010 or early 2011depending on the timing of FTA review